openwebos/luna-sysmgr/README.md

 a) Prerequisites
 ----------------

+Install components needed to build SysMgr by typing the following:

-  * Install the following standard components: sudo apt-get update sudo apt-get install git git-core pkg-config cmake make autoconf libtool g++ tcl unzip libyajl-dev libyajl1 qt4-qmake build-dep libsqlite3-dev curl sudo apt-get install gperf bison libglib2.0-dev libssl-dev libxi-dev libxrandr-dev libxfixes-dev libxcursor-dev libfreetype6-dev libxinerama-dev libgl1-mesa-dev libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev flex libicu-dev
+        sudo apt-get update

+        sudo apt-get install git git-core pkg-config cmake make autoconf libtool g++ tcl unzip libyajl-dev libyajl1 qt4-qmake build-dep libsqlite3-dev curl

+        sudo apt-get install gperf bison libglib2.0-dev libssl-dev libxi-dev libxrandr-dev libxfixes-dev libxcursor-dev libfreetype6-dev libxinerama-dev libgl1-mesa-dev libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev flex libicu-dev

+        sudo apt-get build-dep qt4-qmake

   * Ensure you have a fast and reliable internet connection since you'll be downloading about 310MB

   * Ensure you have at least 3GB of available disk space

 b) Get the script
 -----------------

-  From the openwebos/luna-sysmgr repository, download the script file and make it executable:
+From the openwebos/luna-sysmgr repository, download the "build-luna-sysmgr.sh" build script.
+Then make it executable and run it by typing the following:

-      build-luna-sysmgr.sh
+     chmod +x build-luna-sysmgr.sh
+     ./build-luna-sysmgr.sh

-  Note: It isn't necessary to download the rest of the luna-sysmgr source code as the script does this automatically
+  Note: It isn't necessary to download the rest of the luna-sysmgr source code, as the script does this automatically.

 c) Building luna-sysmgr
 -----------------------